Utah Admin. Code R315-261-4 - Exclusions

 or buildings.
 Solid mineral processing spent materials do not contain any free

 liquid.
-The Director shall affirm that pads are designed, constructed and
+The director shall affirm that pads are designed, constructed and

 operated to prevent significant releases of the secondary material into the

-non-RCRA tanks, containers and buildings eligible for exclusion.
+tanks, containers and buildings eligible for exclusion.

-(A) The Director shall also consider if
+(A) The director shall also consider if

 storage on pads poses the potential for significant releases via groundwater,